Specific URL

 Use the checklist to choose URLs, define signals, name owners, and avoid a noisy watch list.

 The current public PixelWatch workflow supports daily checks.
-Public copy should stay tied to daily URL monitoring unless a different frequency is separately verified.
+Keep public descriptions tied to daily URL monitoring unless a different check frequency is separately verified.

 Continue with the pages that naturally support this workflow.